-This super easy to assemble Summer Antipasto Platter has so much flavor, and is incredibly satisfying.
-It’s absolutely perfect for eating outdoors from your patio to picnic.
+This super easy-to-assemble Summer Antipasto Platter has so much flavor and is incredibly satisfying.
+It’s absolutely perfect for eating outdoors from your patio to a picnic.
 There’s no cooking involved here, just a few minutes of chopping and assembling.
 It’s one of my favorite ways to entertain, or for an easy date night dinner.
 Choose to mix and match according to what’s in season and the ripest for the best flavor!

-This ‘recipe’ was most definitely not planned, but instead evolved out of the yummiest things I found at farmer’s market.
-Even though we’re heading into the end of summer, there’s still plenty of warm days left to enjoy this.
+This ‘recipe’ was most definitely not planned, but instead evolved out of the yummiest things I found at farmers market.
+Even though we’re heading into the end of summer, there are still plenty of warm days left to enjoy this.
 And it’s such a keeper I wanted to share it with you right away.

 I made this on the tailgate of our truck just a couple of days ago while Tyler was fly fishing down by the river.
 We enjoyed it so much, I knew I had to turn it into a recipe right away.
 I mean… we can’t wait for next summer when it’s this tasty!

 You can barely call this a ‘recipe’ more like a list of options for inspiration.
 Just choose whatever you’d like and assemble a platter.
 Since we’re in the height of all the best summer produce, this platter is very summery.

 We’ve been ‘tailgating’ a lot this year and absolutely loving it!
 It takes a bit more organization to pack a cooler before leaving the house.
 But the benefits of eating outside, more than makeup for that!